 Adult Psychotherapy

-Psychotherapy offers a collaborative space to address a range of issues and make sense of your inner world, uncover unconscious patterns, and build lasting, desired change.
+Psychotherapy offers a collaborative space to address a range of issues and make sense of your inner world, uncover unconscious patterns, find clarity and build lasting, desired change.

 Below, I'll outline what it involves and what you can gain from it.